A Pair of Balls: Episode

-June Jambalaya is eliminated from the competition.
+Willow Pill (top, pictured at RuPaul's DragCon LA in 2022) win's the episode's main challenge; June Jambalaya (bottom, pictured at the same event) is eliminated from the competition.

-At the beginning of the episode, RuPaul announces that previously eliminated contestants Daya Betty and Orion Story are returning to the competition.
+The two groups of contestants return to the Werk Room after Daya Betty's elimination on the previous episode.
+On a new day, RuPaul greets the merged group and announces that previously eliminated contestants Daya Betty and Orion Story are returning to the competition.
 RuPaul then reveals the twist of the season: each contestant will choose a RuPaul chocolate bar.
 When a contestant loses a Lip Sync for Your Life, they will open their chocolate bar.
 If it contains a gold bar, they will be saved from elimination; otherwise, they will sashay away.
+The contestants select their bars.

-For the main challenge, the contestants from the first episode will create three looks for The Hide and Chic Ball: Zebra Print Resort, Leopard Evening Wear, and Animal Print Bridal Couture.
-The contestants from the second episode will create three looks for The Red, White and Blue Ball: Red Hot Resort, Evening Wear: All In White, and Red, White and Blue Bridal Couture.
+RuPaul then reveals the main challenge, which tasks the contestants from the first episode with presenting three looks for the Hide n Chic Ball.
+The runway categories are "Zebra Print Resort", evening wear with a leopard print, and a wedding gown with animal print, which must be made from scratch.
+The contestants from the second episode are tasked with presenting three looks for the Red, White and Blue Ball.
+The runway categories are "Red Hot Resort", solid white evening wear, and a wedding gown with red, white, and blue, which must be made from scratch.
+The contestants gather materials and begin to create their outfits.
+Some of the contestants talk about Maddy Morphosis's heterosexuality.
+Daya Betty eats a dragonfly after being dared by Kornbread Jeté.
+Willow Pill talks about her limited ability to use her hands because of a health condition and gets assistance from Kornbread Jeté.

-Christine Chiu is a guest judge.
-On the runway, Angeria Paris VanMicheals, Jorgeous, and Willow Pill receive positive critiques, and Willow Pill wins the challenge.
+On a new day, the contestants make final preparations for the fashion show.
+Orion Story talks about the suicide of her mother, who served as an inspiration for her runway presentation.
+Kerri Colby and Kornbread Jeté talk about their relationships with their families.
+Kornbread Jeté gets emotional and excuses herself from the Werk Room for a few minutes.
+In confessional footage, she talks about her experience leaving home and not being missed.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Carson Kressley, as well as guest judge Christine Chiu.
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.
+Angeria Paris VanMicheals, Jorgeous, and Willow Pill receive positive critiques, and Willow Pill wins the challenge.
 June Jambalaya, Maddy Morphosis, and Orion Story receive negative critiques, and Orion Story is deemed safe.
-June Jambalaya and Maddy Morphosis place in the bottom and face off in a lip-sync to "I Love It" (2020) by Kylie Minogue.
+June Jambalaya and Maddy Morphosis place in the bottom and face off in a lip-sync contest to "I Love It" (2020) by Kylie Minogue.
 Maddy Morphosis wins the lip-sync.
 June Jambalaya then opens her chocolate bar to reveal a plain chocolate bar and is eliminated from the competition.